 As Australia became more urbanised, the fringes of cities encroached farther into the bush and it is here in the frontier zone between bush and city that bushfires do much of their damage.
 Devastating, large-scale fires have increased in size and frequency over the past 230 years.

 It was in this edge environment that the Black Saturday bushfires inflicted the damage that made them some of the most destructive in Australian history.

 Days before Black Saturday

 On 6 February Premier John Brumby issued a public warning that the next day was expected to be the ‘worst day [for fire conditions] in the history of the state’.

-On the morning of 7 February northwesterly winds in excess of 100 kilometres per hour scoured the state, bringing hot, dry air from Central Australia.
-The storm helped create almost perfect fire conditions and when the winds brought down powerlines around 11.30am in the Kinglake/Whittlesea area, the resulting sparks ignited the Kilmore East fire.
+On the morning of 7 February north westerly winds in excess of 100 kilometres per hour scoured the state, bringing hot, dry air from Central Australia.
+The storm helped create almost perfect fire conditions and when the winds brought down powerlines at 11.47am in Kilmore East, the resulting sparks ignited the fire.